Skip To Content

 Police charged the crowd using pepper spray and regained control of the flagpole, escorting Lee Roberts, a Republican banker who is serving as the school’s interim chancellor, to march in and restore the U.S. flag.

-Jacob Ginn, a Jewish graduate student from Chicago who had helped organize the tent encampment with Students for Justice in Palestine, described the scene to me: “In the first row, you have police trying to clear and attack — punching people and throwing them to the ground — and behind them is the chancellor with this group of Zionists carrying the Israeli flag, these right-wing people carrying the American flag and then some fraternity brothers.”
+Jacob Ginn, a Jewish graduate student who helped organize the tent encampment with Students for Justice in Palestine, described the scene to me: “In the first row, you have police trying to clear and attack — punching people and throwing them to the ground — and behind them is the chancellor with this group of Zionists carrying the Israeli flag, these right-wing people carrying the American flag and then some fraternity brothers.”

 After Roberts had hoisted the Stars and Stripes, he stopped to pose for photos and shake hands with a supportive crowd who had been chanting “USA, USA” and singing the national anthem.